 Terminology used in this blog entry needs to be explained.
 The uncertainty principle is well known and firmly in the popular and scientific vocabulary.
 However, the German phrase used originally and more accurately by Heisenberg and others translates to indeterminability.
 Hence, the use of the word in the title of this blog.

-Finally, the Postscript gives us an “outline sketch” of the scientific and historical background to the play [Please left-click on any image for better viewing]:
+Finally, the Postscript gives us an “outline sketch” of the scientific and historical background to the play: